sbeliakou/linux-lab/module 16. SystemD/Readme.md

 ## Tasks

-1. Run `systemctl | grep running`.
+1. Run `systemctl | grep running` or `systemctl --state running`.
 What services are currently active?

 2. Run `systemctl status httpd`.
 Is it active?